 - Use proper equipment and safety gear.

-It's important not to return to your normal exercise program until after athletic injuries have healed completely.
+Don't return to your normal exercise program until after athletic injuries have healed completely.
 As soon as you can move freely with no pain, and when advised by your health care provider, you can give yourself the green light to go.Alice!